RestlessTheRed/EldenRingBuildManager/README.md

 }
 ```

 Additionally, you can change the **BOT_PREFIX** value if you want.
 The default is `!`, which means that commands need to be prefaced with an exclamation mark to work.
-This is, however, a standard for Twitch so I would not recommend it.
+This is, however, standard for Twitch, so I would not recommend changing it.

 You don't need to change the values of the **ER_INVENTORY_AUTH_TOKEN** and **ER_INVENTORY_API_URL** variables.
 Leave them as is.